datalad-handbook/book/docs/usecases/encrypted_annex.rst

      --alias incoming-data \
      ria+file:///data/project/store

 Now we tell git annex to encrypt annexed content placed in the store.
 We choose regular public key encryption with shared filename encryption (``sharedpubkey``).
-In this method, access to *public* keys is required to store files in the remote, but *private* key is required for retrieval.
-So if we only store our public key on the machine, its users will have no means to decrypt the data.
+In this method, access to *public* keys is required to store files in the remote, but a *private* key is required for retrieval.
+So if we only store our public key on the machine, an intruder will have no means to decrypt the data even if they gain access to the server.

 .. code:: bash